jonlabelle/SublimeJsPrettier/README.md

 ### Prettier Configuration Files

-When [Prettier configuration files] are detected, Prettier options defined in *Sublime Text* settings and Project files will be overridden with their Prettier config file counterparts, with the exception of `parser`, `tabWidth` and `useTabs`; which are all auto-detected based of the current view or selection(s).
+When [Prettier configuration files] are detected, options defined in *Sublime Text* are ignored, with the exception of `parser`, `tabWidth` and `useTabs`.

-> *The configuration file will be resolved starting from the location of the file
-> being formatted, and searching up the file tree until a config file is (or
-> isn't) found.*
+These options are automatically set based on syntax settings of the current file or selection(s) defined in Sublime Text.

 #### Custom Prettier Config File Path

-To specify a custom Prettier config path, simply add the `--config` argument with an appropriate path to the `additional_cli_args` setting.
+To specify a custom Prettier config path, add the `--config` argument with an appropriate path to the `additional_cli_args` setting.
 Here's an example.

 ```json
 {